 College football is the second most popular sport to bet on in the United States, behind only the NFL.
-And with a steady stream of states legalizing sports betting in the US, the 2019 college football season could bring with it a historic amount of online sports betting.
+And with a steady stream of states legalizing sports betting in the US, the 2019 college football season could bring with it a historic amount of college football betting at online sports betting sites.

-Just like NFL football betting, bettors can wager on college football games in a variety of ways.
-Some of the most popular betting options for college football games include point spread, moneyline, teasers, parlays and futures wagering.
-These college football betting tips will break down the different wagering options, terminology and guide you through placing your first college football sports bet.
+Just like NFL football betting, bettors can make college football picks in a variety of ways.
+Some of the most popular betting options for college football games include college football picks on the point spread, moneyline, teasers, parlays and futures wagering.
+These college football betting tips will break down the different wagering options, terminology and guide you through placing your first college football bets.

-College football is a fun sport to bet with many different wagering options but what do college football odds mean?
-Next to every college football bet is a number with a plus (+) sign or a minus (-) sign next to them.
+College football is a fun sport to bet with many different wagering options but what do the different odds mean when you go to make your wagers at online sports betting sites?
+Next to every bet is a number with a plus (+) sign or a minus (-) sign next to them.
 This number will determine the final payout on winning bets.
 When there is a plus sign next to the bet this indicates an underdog and a minus symbol will be next to the favorite.

-All college football betting odds are based on a $100 bet.
+All college football picks’ odds are based on a $100 bet.
 If you were to bet on the Clemson Tigers (-200) and Alabama Crimson Tide (+140) game, Clemson is the favorite and Alabama the underdog.
-A winning bet on Clemson would return $122 that includes your initial $100 bet plus $22 profit.
-A $100 bet on Alabama would return $240, $100 bet plus $240 profit.
+Winning college football picks on Clemson would return $122 that includes your initial $100 bet plus $22 profit.
+A $100 bet on Alabama would return $240, $100 from the bet plus $240 profit.

 - Point Spread

 College Football Point Spread Betting

 The most popular way to make college football picks is by taking a team against the spread (ATS).
 This involves making a wager on either the favorite or underdog to cover the point spread.
 The point spread is how much the better team (favorite) is projected to beat the weaker team (underdog) by for the bet to win.